BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/02-opendata.md

 ### Data Sharing

-International collaboration is a cornerstone for the field of ecology and thus the documentation, and archiving of large volume of (multinational) data and metadata is becoming increasingly important.
+International collaboration is essential and thus the documentation, and archiving of large volume of (multinational) data and metadata is becoming increasingly important.
 Even though many scientists are reluctant to make their data publicly available, data sharing can increase the impact of their research.
 For instance, in cancer research, studies for which data were publicly available received higher citation rates compared to studies for which data were not available (Piwowar, Day, & Fridsma, [2007](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0000308)).
 This is due to the fact that other researchers can build directly on existing data, analyze them using utilize novel statistical techniques and modelling tools, and mine them from new perspectives (Carpenter et al., [2009](https://academic.oup.com/bioscience/article-abstract/59/8/699/256190)).

-### Reproducibility of Statistical Results

-One of the core scientific values is reprodicibility.
-The reproducibility of experimental designs and methods allows the scientific community to determine the validity of alledged effects.

-The benefit of publishing fully reporducible statistical results (including the reporting of all data preprocessing steps) is that collaborators, peer-reviewers, and independent researchers can repeat the analysis --from raw data and to the creation of relevant figures and tables-- and verify the correctness of the results.
-Scientific articles are not free from typographical mistakes and it has been shown that the prevalence for statistical reporting errors is shockingly high.
-For instance, Nuijten et al. ([2015](https://link.springer.com/article/10.3758/s13428-015-0664-2)) examined the prevalence of statistical reporting errors in the field of psychology and found that almost 50% or all psychological articles papers contain at least one error.
-These reporting errors can lead to erroneous substantive conclusions and influence, for instance, the results of meta-analyses.
-Most importantly, however, is that these errors are preventable.
-Through tools, such as `git` and *RMarkdown*, researchers can automate their statistical reporting and produce fully reproducible research papers.

 ### Preregistration and Registered Reports